ionic-team/capacitor-plugins/google-maps/README.md

 > The main Google Maps SDK now supports running on simulators on Apple Silicon Macs, however, a dependency from Google called [Google-Maps-Utils-iOS](https://github.com/googlemaps/google-maps-ios-utils) does not yet support Apple Silicon.
 This is requires a new release of the library from Google.
 If you are developing on an Apple Silicon Mac, building and running on physical devices is still supported and is the recommended approach.

-> A workaround on Apple Silicon Macs if you want/need to use the simulator is adding the following line to your podfile in the `target 'App'` section:
+> A workaround on Apple Silicon Macs if you want/need to use the simulator is adding the following line to your Podfile in the `target 'App'` section after the `# Add your Pods here` line:

 ```
 pod 'Google-Maps-iOS-Utils', :git => 'https://github.com/googlemaps/google-maps-ios-utils.git', :commit => '637954e5bcb2a879c11a6f2cead153a6bad5339f'